Back to all projects

 From functional gamification to immersive universe creation - a journey through meaningful engagement design

-The Challenge: Beyond Surface-Level Engagement
+🎯 The Challenge: Beyond Surface-Level Engagement

 Picture this: you're managing a B2B education platform with thousands of active students, decent engagement metrics, and all the classic gamification elements working reasonably well.
 Badges?
 Check.
 Points?
 Check.
 Leaderboards?
 Double check.
-But something was missing—that magical ingredient that transforms a good product into something students genuinely crave to return to.

 We were at that crucial inflection point every startup dreams of and fears: the transition from startup to scaleup.
-Our North Star was clear—increase Lifetime Value (LTV) by deepening student engagement across two critical dimensions: frequency (Daily Active Users to Monthly Active Users ratio) and intensity (weekly time spent).
+Our North Star was clear—increase Lifetime Value (LTV) by deepening student engagement across two critical dimensions:

-The Epiphany: Learning from Gaming Giants
+💡 The Epiphany: Learning from Gaming Giants

 When I look at the gaming industry for inspiration, I don't just look at what's popular—I look at what endures.
 League of Legends, World of Warcraft, and Counter-Strike have maintained passionate communities for over a decade.
-What's their secret sauce?

-This realization hit me like a lightning bolt: we had the competitive element working, but we were missing the why.
+💡 Key Insight: We had the competitive element working, but we were missing the why.
 Why was the student on this space journey?
 What drove them to continue?
 What was their purpose?

-Enter the Cosmic Conflict
+🚀 Enter the Cosmic Conflict

 In August 2022, I pitched something ambitious to our founders: the Cosmic Conflict.
 A science fiction narrative where Earth had evolved into an advanced society with three distinct Nations.
-Young humans would grow up neutral, then choose which Nation aligned with their principles and values.

 The beauty of this system?
 It created what World of Warcraft does so masterfully—identification with a larger entity (your Nation) while providing personal story and reinforcing competitive spirit within the school environment.

-The Implementation: Beyond Points and Badges
+⚙️ The Implementation: Beyond Points and Badges

 Initially, our primary rewards were collectible avatar items.
 But in 2025, seeking more scalable and meaningful rewards, I conceived something different: collectible card sets that served dual purposes.

-The Results: When Engagement Becomes Addiction (The Good Kind)
+📈 The Results: When Engagement Becomes Addiction (The Good Kind)

 The transformation was remarkable.
 Instead of the typical engagement decay over time, our usage intensity actually increased over multiple years.
-Students weren't just using the platform—they were living in our universe.

-• Intensity: +230% growth in weekly time spent per user
+Weekly time spent per user

 But the numbers only tell part of the story.
 The real magic was watching students discuss their Nations outside class, debate planetary characteristics, and genuinely care about their collective progress.

-Key Learnings: The Art and Science of Engagement
+🎓 Key Learnings: The Art and Science of Engagement

 1. Content Consumption Has Evolved, Not Disappeared